eawww/MeetHooks/Outline.md

   - They simply did not scale well at all.
 That's why their use has been actively discouraged for at least the last 4 years (2015-03-13).
 - With ES6 classes, came *Render props* and *Higher Order Components* with promises of composability.
 Higher Order Components worked and they solved a lot of the problems of mixins, via wrapping components and implementing logic via props.
 As this pattern became more popular, and developers began to rely on them more and more, component hierarchies began to turn into what has come to be affectionately known as *wrapper hell* [❗️Stupid fire animation on the slides plz] so called because a component hierarchy should be an easily consumable view of how an app is organized, but patterns like these make them overwhelming, unpleasant, and nearly useless... a lot like a waiter bringing you the whole pot of spaghetti where every noodle is wrapped in upwards of three additional noodles.
 There's nothing you can't explain with pasta analogies. 🍜

-The most recent and, in my opinion *best* attempt at creating cohesive, reusable statful logic in React is the new *Hooks API*.
+The most recent and, in my opinion *best* attempt at creating cohesive, reusable stateful logic in React is the new *Hooks API*.
 Hooks were initially proposed in an [RFC](https://github.com/reactjs/rfcs/pull/68) on October 25th, 2018 <!--Use absolute years like a decent human being, even in the talk--> and announced at React Conf 2018 the same day in [back-to-back talks](https://www.youtube.com/watch?v=dpw9EHDh2bM) by Sophie Alpert, Dan Abramov, and Ryan Florence.
 After months of enthusiastic feedback from developers, and hard work by contributors, exactly 3 months ago (prior to when this talk was given), Hooks became an official part of React on Feb 6, 2019 in React [16.8.0](https://github.com/facebook/react/releases/tag/v16.8.0).

 Hooks are still new so little bugs, best practices, and support from some third party libraries are still being worked out.
 Despite this, since their release, Hooks have become incredibly popular and have lived up to the hype.
 There's already countless blog posts, instructional videos,and talks on the subject but *this* is the only one at Cerner DevCon KC 2019.
 Seriously, though, there's truckloads of really smart people out there giving away knowledge for free and the official React documentation is great as well.
 I'll be sure to make my sources available to everyone at the end.